Prateek-Singh/SwitchCoda/README.md

-Patterns to remove usual if-else and swicth constructs
+Patterns to remove usual if-else and switch constructs